dora-team/dora.dev/conductor/tracks/refactor_titleforhtmlhead_20260113/plan.md

 - [ ] Task: Implement new title generation logic in Hugo templates (e.g., `layouts/partials/head.html`)
     - Standard: `DORA | [Section]: [Title]`
     - Guides: `DORA | [Title]`
+    - Note: Ensure all capabilities follow the standard format, correcting exceptions like "Platform Engineering".
 - [ ] Task: Verify that Playwright tests now fail (if the expected title format changed) or pass (if aiming for parity)
 - [ ] Task: Update Playwright tests to reflect the new standardized title format
 - [ ] Task: Verify Playwright tests pass with the new template logic